 Abused women shelters:

-- YWCA battered women’s shelter: The YWCA provides safe crisis line assistance, protective shelter and necessary supportive services for battered women and their children to move them toward self-sufficiency, independence and freedom from abuse.
+- YWCA battered women’s shelter : The YWCA provides safe crisis line assistance, protective shelter and necessary supportive services for battered women and their children to move them toward self-sufficiency, independence and freedom

 - National Underground Railroad Freedom Center of Cincinnati: Through education and inspiration, the center tries to encourage everyone to take part in the ongoing struggles for freedom.